-You may have contact with audited bodies, other organisations or members of the public.
-You should deal fairly, equitably and consistently with those you come in contact with, and you should always be polite and portray a positive and professional image of Audit Scotland.
+- 7. You may have contact with audited bodies, other organisations or members of the public.
+You should deal fairly, equitably and consistently with those you come in contact with, and you should always be polite and portray a positive and professional image of Audit Scotland. - 8.
 People may develop a relationship with you to influence our work or to acquire confidential or sensitive information for personal gain.
 They may also offer a financial or other benefit to supply them with information.
-These relationships are inappropriate and bring risks to your personal reputation and that of Audit Scotland (see Section 10 Bribery and Corruption).
-You must tell your line manager of any such approaches, relationships or offers of financial or other benefits, and you should do this as soon as possible so that Audit Scotland can support and advise you.
+These relationships are inappropriate and bring risks to your personal reputation and that of Audit Scotland (see Bribery and Corruption paragraphs 39 41).
+You must tell your line manager of any such approaches, relationships or offers of financial or other benefits, and you should do this as soon as possible so that Audit Scotland can support and advise you. - 9.
+Staff must notify the Compliance Partner if applying for any employment in a public body subject to audit by auditors appointed by the Auditor General or Accounts Commission (see the Ethical standard policy, section 2). - 10.
 Audit Scotland recognises that close personal or domestic relationships with colleagues may exist or develop during the course of their employment.
 In order that Audit Scotland's business is conducted and perceived to be conducted in a professional and proper manner it is necessary to distinguish between, and take account of, personal relationships which overlap with professional ones in the workplace.
 If you have any close personal or domestic relationships where that relationship may impinge on your duties and responsibilities this must be declared in confidence to your line manager or senior manager.
-If necessary upon disclosure of such a relationship and after consultation with both parties, reasonable arrangements will be made to ensure that future working arrangements and potential conflicts do not arise.
+If necessary, upon disclosure of such a relationship and after consultation with both parties, reasonable arrangements will be made to ensure that future working arrangements and potential conflicts do not arise.

-4. Contractors, suppliers and consultants
+Contractors, suppliers and consultants

-You must be fair and impartial in your dealings with contractors, suppliers and consultants.
-If you are involved in the procurement or tendering process to appoint contractors, suppliers or consultants you must follow Audit Scotland's procurement handbook, and any other guidance issued.

-If you have access to confidential information on tenders or costs for contractors, suppliers or consultants you must not show that information to any unauthorised person or organisation.
+- 11. You must be fair and impartial in your dealings with contractors, suppliers and consultants.
+If you are involved in the procurement or tendering process to appoint contractors, suppliers or consultants you must follow Audit Scotland's procurement handbook, and any other guidance issued. - 12.
+If you have access to confidential information on tenders or costs for contractors, suppliers or consultants you must not show that information to any unauthorised person or organisation. - 13.
 All private relationships with actual or potential contractors, suppliers or consultants must be declared, as set out in paragraph five below.

-5. Independence, objectivity and conflicts of interest
+Independence, objectivity and conflicts of interest